DataFire/Integrations/integrations/generated/azure_network/README.md

 * output [EffectiveNetworkSecurityGroupListResult](#effectivenetworksecuritygrouplistresult)

 ### NetworkInterfaces_GetEffectiveRouteTable
-The get effective routetable operation retrieves all the route tables applied on a networkInterface.
+Retrieves all the route tables applied on a networkInterface.

 ```js